hexian000/kcptun-libev/README.md

 - Proper: KCP will be updated on demand, no unnecessary lag introduced.
 - Simple: Without FEC craps.
 - Morden: Full IPv6 support.
-- Dynamic IP aware: Dynamic IP address and UDP hole punching are supported.
+- DDNS aware: Dynamic IP addresses are supported.
 - Configurable: Encryption can be completely disabled or even excluded from build
 - Compatible: Compliant with ISO C standard.